mtumilowicz/elasticsearch7-relations-among-documents-workshop/README.md

         * it joins back to the root / main document level
             * it is configurable - `path`

 ## join
 * creates parent/child relation within documents of the same index
 * ability to modify a child object independent of the parent
+* comparing to nested - searches are slower
+* comparing to nested - indexing, updating, and deleting is faster
+* useful for many documents that have to be indexed asynchronously
+* it is required to index the lineage of a parent in the same shard so child documents have to be routed using their greater parent id

 ### example
 * single